 3. Immerse yourself in this art and culture hub

 Saadiyat Island is located about one-third of a mile off the coast of Abu Dhabi.
 Still a work in progress, the island is slated to become the beating pulse of the emirate as well as the UAE’s artistic and cultural hub.
 Although the island as a whole won’t be completed until 2023, the Louvre Abu Dhabi, which opened its doors back in 2017, attracts quite the crowd.
 Designed by French architect Jean Nouvel, the highly anticipated museum recounts the history of humanity through a display of 600 artworks and artifacts from all over the world.

 Saadiyat Island will also be home to a multitude of residential, commercial and recreational venues.
 In addition to the Louvre, seven other museums designed by esteemed architects are in the works!
 These include the Frank-Gehry-designed Guggenheim Abu Dhabi and Zayed National Museum from the UK-based Foster + Partners architecture firm.
-At the moment, the museums are still in early planning and construction phases.

 Visiting the Al Ain National Museum and Sheikh Zayed Palace Museum is a must as is the camel race track and the Camel Market.
 The UAE’s last souk of its kind, the Camel Market offers an excellent opportunity for an up-close look at camels and the effort that goes into their care.
 The love for these animals runs generations deep, as the nomadic Bedu desert tribes not only used them for transportation, but their milk and meat were necessities for surviving the challenging conditions of the Arabian desert.